 The handle is a bit too long for me, though that isn’t my primary concern with these hooks.
 What bothers me most is that the grip on the handle is actually a kind of slippery hard plastic with some grooves cut into it, as opposed to a soft sylicone like I thought before I bought it.
 This makes it hard to hold onto for us knife-style crocheters.
 I think it would work well for those who hold their crochet hooks pen-style, though.

-2) Addi Swing Hook – This is my second-favorite hook for a reason.
-Like the Addi Comfort Grip, this hook is a non in-line hook with a semi-rounded head.
+4) Addi Swing Hook – Like the Addi Comfort Grip, this hook is a non in-line hook with a semi-rounded head.

 I particularly like the thumb rest on the grip, and the “swing” design of the handle is both comfortable in my hand and just the right size.
 It’s wonderfully ergonomic and much sturdier than the Kollage Square hook, especially when I use it on my amigurumi patterns.